Grief Recovery Specialist, Writer + Blogger

 4. You’re an empath

 You likely already know what an empath is, and if you are one.
-If not, it refers to a percentage of the population (estimated between 1 and 20 percent) who are particularly sensitive.
+If not, it refers to a percentage of the population (estimated between 1 and 20 percent) who are emotional sponges and particularly sensitive.
 Empaths have extra attuned intuition, emotions, energy fields, and physical bodies.
-They become drained or overwhelmed easily and can sometimes sense the emotions of others as well as unseen energies.
+They become drained or overwhelmed after social interactions and can sometimes sense the emotions of others as well as unseen energies.
+The sensitivity can extend to physical sensations as well sometimes.
+A physical empath may literally feel people’s pain, including biological and emotional states.

 Part of the reality of being empathic is absorbing or sensing other people’s energy.
-For more detailed guidance on protecting empath energy, read this blog.
+For more detailed guidance and an empath’s survival guide of sorts, read this blog.
 For now, a very helpful tool is to ask yourself often: Is what I’m feeling mine?
 You may be surprised that the answer is no!

 5. You need more space